 Vodafone Germany http://twitter.com/Vodafone_de

-The steps to get active on Twitter are simple and can be done without much effort.
+The steps to get active on Twitter are simple and require little effort.
 Simply register on Twitter and you can start to follow other users.
-If you don’t want to start with your company’s brand name, you can simply use your own name to see how your use of Twitter evolves.
-If that works out well, you can switch to an account that represents your organization.
+If you don’t want to start with your company’s brand name, use your own name to see how your use of Twitter evolves.
+If that works out well, switch to an account that represents your organization.
 Nevertheless, registering your company name now is a good idea to ensure that nobody else can use it.

 Finding users to follow can be done through the integrated user search or by doing a Twitter search with your brand name and following the users who are talking about your brand.
-Additionally, you can set up the auto-follow functionality based on certain keywords through services like http://www.twollo.com/.
+Additionally, you can set up the auto-follow functionality based on certain keywords through services such as SocialOomph.

-In order to work with Twitter efficiently, you can install a desktop client like TweetDeck, which offers a lot of functionality (i.e., user search, keyword search, URL shortening) and makes Twitter really easy to use.
+In order to work with Twitter efficiently, you can install a desktop client such as TweetDeck, which offers a lot of functionality including user search, keyword search and URL shortening.
+These tools make Twitter extremely easy to use.

 Spread the word